ESC

 Hervey Islands

-self-governing in free association with New Zealand; Cook Islands is fully responsible for internal affairs; New Zealand retains responsibility for external affairs and defense in consultation with the Cook Islands
+self-governing in free association with New Zealand; Cook Islands is fully responsible for internal affairs and conducts its own international relations, including establishing diplomatic relationships with foreign countries; New Zealand has a constitutional responsibility to respond to requests for assistance with foreign affairs, disasters, and defense&nbsp;

 none (self-governing in free association with New Zealand)

-note: on 25 September 2023, the US officially established diplomatic relations with Cook Islands
+<strong>note:</strong> on 25 September 2023, the US officially established diplomatic relations with Cook Islands

 none (self-governing in free association with New Zealand)